HackerUSA-CE/aisd-jse-on-the-job-3/README.md

 In this assignment, you’ll replace the use of `forEach()` with `map()` in places where it’s appropriate, such as combining products and prices.
 Using `map()` improves the clarity and efficiency of the code by generating new arrays directly, rather than modifying them manually inside a loop.

-- **JavaScript’s Object Property Shorthand**: You’ll also learn how to simplify objects with key-value pairs where the key and value have the same name.
-For example:

 ```javascript
 { product: product, price: prices[i] }